GARS Fraud Reporting Guidance

 We understand that in many cases, people wish to report fraud but would like to remain anonymous, however this does provide some challenges.
 If you are submitting a report anonymously, please review the tips below to help you in submitting an allegation of fraud.
 Generally, provide as much information as you have available and consider including:

-- Detailed information about the person involved in the fraud, such as the person’s full name and address (city and state), current position or title, current or previous employing Illinois court, work address and current employment status (active, inactive, retired, disabled).
+- Detailed information about the person involved in the fraud, such as the person’s full name and address (city and state), current position or title, current or previous elected office, work address and current employment status (active, inactive, retired, disabled).
 For retirees, please consider providing information such as the retirement date, current address, approximate age, information pertaining to prior state service credit and employment, and if applicable, date of death.

 - Information on when and where the fraud took place.

-- Who else would have knowledge of the fraud (coworkers, neighbors and employers).
+- Who else would have knowledge of the fraud (colleagues, subordinates, neighbors, etc.).